dreamgrove/dreamgrove/content/balance/Raidbots-Guide.md

 spec="balance"
 ```

 In this part of the string we can see some unimportant details like the name of the character, the character's realm, or where the string was created.
 The others are important though.
-The race function allows us to edit what race the character is simming as.
+<br>The race function allows us to edit what race the character is simming as.
 The talents row allows us to quickly edit what the talents are and we are even allowed to change the level or the spec of the character.
 The only useful options here are the talents and the race.
-The talent string is made out of 7 numbers from 1 to 3.
+<br>The talent string is made out of 7 numbers from 1 to 3.
 The location of the number corresponds to the row (t15, t30, t45, etc) and the number itself corresponds to the column (NB, WoE, FoN)  in the talent tree.
 Some examples can be found here:  [1112233](https://www.wowhead.com/talent-calc/druid/balance/mI6c) [3331122](https://www.wowhead.com/talent-calc/druid/balance/m-BM) [2223311](https://www.wowhead.com/talent-calc/druid/balance/mJtz)
-The race string can be edited to any race you want.
+<br>The race string can be edited to any race you want.
 Any commands that are longer than one word can be combined through an underscore (_).
 Take Night Elf as an example.
 The command would be written as "race=night_elf".

 ```
 covenant="venthyr"